 How to Clean Glass Shower Doors With Dryer Sheets

-- Dry any remaining water with a soft cloth or towel.
+• Dry excess water with soft cloth or towel

 Tips: